ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 the system design to evolve as well, and it is when a team fails to make this investment that monolith complexity becomes a barrier to productivity.

- ere are some circumstances where moving to a service-oriented architecture is clearly the right choice:
+ There are some circumstances where moving to a service-oriented architecture is clearly the right choice:

  Your service has elements that need to be scaled independently.
 For